menacit/logging_course/30-ai_and_ml.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Marcin Wichary (CC BY 2.0)" -->
 ## Conversational searching
-Currently provided as experimental feature.
+Utilize a third-party provider like

-Integrates with ChatGPT, Amazon Bedrock and Cohere (\$\$\$ but self-hostable) APIs.
+ChatGPT, Amazon Bedrock and DeepSeek.

-Would be neat to see support for a free
-LLMs like [LLama 2](https://ai.meta.com/llama/) to aid querying of private data.
+Option to use self-hostable solution like Cohere (\$\$\$).

+"Experimental support" for "open models" that may be self-hosted.

+No nice "ChatGPT"-like UI provided out-of-the-box, mainly APIs.

 ![bg right:30%](images/30-retro_monitor.jpg)